pyranid/pyranid/README.md

       // Bind to the PreparedStatement
       preparedStatement.setString(parameterIndex, moneyAsString);

-      // Or return BindingResult.fallback() to indicate "I don't want to do custom binding"
+      // Or return BindingResult.fallback() to let the next applicable custom binder run.
-      // and Pyranid will fall back to the registered PreparedStatementBinder's binding behavior return BindingResult.handled();
+      // If none handles the value, Pyranid's normal binding rules apply. return BindingResult.handled();
     }
   }